cap-js/change-tracking/README.md

 ```sh
 npm add @cap-js/change-tracking
 ```
-If you use multi-tenancy, please add the plugin also to the MTX poroject.
-If you use multi-tenancy, please add the plugin also to the MTX poroject.
+If you use multi-tenancy, please add the plugin also to the MTX poroject(The mtx version must be higher than 2.5).

 ### 3. Annotations